Return to New York means Mats Zuccarello can attend friend's 'retirement party'

 Defenseman Jonas Brodin, sidelined since Jan.
 6 after taking a puck to his hand, returned to practice and had been medically cleared to play Friday against the Rangers.
 Coach Dean Evason indicated Brodin is likely to return but that a decision hasn't been made yet.

-"We'll see, but he looked good,'' coach Dean Evason. "… His legs are going to be fine.
+"We'll see, but he looked good,'' said Evason. "… His legs are going to be fine.
 It's just a matter of handling the puck, and he look good in that area, too.''

 Brodin, who has three goals and 13 assists in 29 games this season, confirmed he had a broken bone.
 He'll practice again Thursday and expects to play.